2023 Most Popular General Psychology Master's Degree Schools in Pennsylvania

 Full General Psychology at West Chester University of Pennsylvania Report

-Out of the 17 schools in Pennsylvania that were part of this year’s ranking, Millersville University of Pennsylvania landed the # 3 spot on the list.
-Located in the large suburb of Millersville, Millersville is a public college with a medium-sized student population.
+A rank of #3 on this year’s list means Millersville University of Pennsylvania is a great place for general psychology students working on their master’s degree.
+Located in the suburb of Millersville, Millersville is a public school with a medium-sized student population.

 Of the 33 students majoring in psychology at Millersville, 15% are male and 85% are female.

-Out of the 17 schools in Pennsylvania that were part of this year’s ranking, Villanova University landed the # 4 spot on the list.
-Located in the large suburb of Villanova, Villanova is a private not-for-profit college with a fairly large student population.
+A rank of #4 on this year’s list means Villanova University is a great place for general psychology students working on their master’s degree.
+Located in the suburb of Villanova, Villanova is a private not-for-profit college with a large student population.

 Of the 22 students majoring in psychology at Villanova, 23% are male and 77% are female.